 Instead of trying to find out how to fix Samsung Galaxy S9 SD card issues, you should first check the model of the product, its manufacturer and compatibility with the latest flagship phones.

 - Check the read and write speed of the card; as an attempt to push it, manufacturers may go beyond the industry standard numbers

 - Use the same SD card in different devices and see if they get detected to confirm if they are compatible with smartphones

-- Get a replacement chip from the seller to see if it works and is detected by your Galaxy phone
+- Get a replacement chip from the seller to see if it works and if it is detected by your Galaxy phone

 Method 5: Do a Complete Formatting of your Memory Card

 Whether it is a new SD card or an old one, formatting it entirely and using it with your Samsung Galaxy S9 smartphone might make it work.

 Before you do so, it is essential to know that all your data will be completely erased.

 Tips to Format your MicroSD Card

 - Upload all your phone’s photographs to Google photos in full resolution, and unless you have tons of them, the space available should be enough